 veggies

 The next stop is one of my family’s favorite areas of the farm, a 5-acre animal area.
-This area is home to horses, cows, chickens, and sheep with hopes of other animals to come.
+This area is home to horses, cows, chicken, sheep, a goat and more.
 At this area visitors are encouraged to interact with and learn about the animals.
 On our visit my son was able to feed Spirit, the farm’s horse, carrots as well as pet him.

 boy with horse